Innovative Finance ISA Rules

 - Investors who have already used their full annual ISA allowance – either through Cash ISA saving or through Stocks & Shares ISA investing – will not have any allowance left over with which to invest in their Innovative Finance ISA, and will have to wait until the next tax year.

 - Not all kinds of “crowdfunding” are eligible.
-Whilst the UK Government has been willing to include regular debt crowdfunding (also known as Peer-to-Peer lending), it has explicitly excluded equity-based crowdfunding securities from the list of eligible investment types.
+Whilst the UK Government has been willing to include regular debt crowdfunding (also known as peer-to-peer lending), it has explicitly excluded equity-based crowdfunding securities from the list of eligible investment types.

-- Whilst there is an annual IFISA investment limit of £20,000, this cap relates exclusively to newly introduced capital which is subscribed to Peer-to-Per lending during the current Tax Year.
-This means that there is in effect no limit to the overall amount of ISA cash that an investor can transfer into his or her IFISA, provided it has been accumulated within the ISA regime over previous years – meaning a £100,000+ Cash ISA account could be transferred in its entirety into Peer-to-Peer lending via an Innovative Finance ISA, if the investor so wished.
+- Whilst there is an annual IFISA investment limit of £20,000, this cap relates exclusively to newly introduced capital which is subscribed to peer-to-peer lending during the current Tax Year.
+This means that there is in effect no limit to the overall amount of ISA cash that an investor can transfer into his or her IFISA, provided it has been accumulated within the ISA regime over previous years – meaning a £100,000+ Cash ISA account could be transferred in its entirety into peer-to-peer lending via an Innovative Finance ISA, if the investor so wished.

 - Investors wishing to transfer-in existing Stocks & Shares ISA capital will not be able to transfer in their existing investment holdings – investors cannot hold stocks or shares within an Innovative Finance ISA.
-Instead, such investments will need to be liquidated within the Stocks & Shares ISA iteslf, by the Stocks & Shares ISA platform provider, and the funds then transferred across intop the Innovative Finance ISA as cash.
+Instead, such investments will need to be liquidated within the Stocks & Shares ISA itself by the Stocks & Shares ISA platform provider, and the funds then transferred across into the Innovative Finance ISA as cash.

 For further information on the Innovative Finance ISA, please visit our IFISA guide here.